Columbia Park, Torrance, California: Phase one

 Columbia Park first was conceived by former Torrance City manager Edward J. Ferraro.
-In 1970, Ferraro acquired 50 acre of U.S. Navy surplus property for $250,000 to build Torrance's Wilson Park.
+In 1970, Ferraro acquired 50 acre of United States Navy surplus property for $250,000 to build Torrance's Wilson Park.
 At about the same time, Ferraro put a plan together to acquire approximately 50 acre of land in North Torrance to build 'Columbia Regional Park'.
 By December 1973, the Torrance City Council took a step closer to acquiring land for both Columbia Park and also for Madrona Marsh Preserve, protecting the last vernal marsh and wetlands remaining in the South Bay area of Los Angeles.
 In 1975 the state of California agreed to provide funds for the development of Columbia Park.

 The park, located adjacent to an ExxonMobil oil refinery, includes a 494 ft radio antenna that services the Los Angeles all-news radio station KNX (AM).
 There are also 120 ft-high electrical line towers, each of which supports 220,000-volt electrical lines maintained by electricity supply company Southern California Edison.

 Columbia Park was opened in 1983 as a 52 acre Torrance recreational regional park with large grassy expanses.